cckuqui/IMDB-analysis/README.md

 * Ratings: contains 81,273 movies with 49 attributes
 * Title Principals (cast members roles): contains 377,848 cast members roles in movies with 6 attributes

 Since our interests relied on the ratings and the movies, we only end up using those two csv files.

 ## Process

 We decided to divide the project into two sections:

-1. One dedicated into the reviews of the movies, to analize if the critic or the viewers are harsher when they rate the movies.
+1. One dedicated to the reviews of the movies, to analize who, between the critic and the viewer, is harsher when they rate the movies.
 2. The second, to review the success of a movie in terms of revenue per director and the user ratings vs the budget.

+### Critic Scores vs. Viewer Ratings (information extracted from (this repository)[https://github.com/patelpurvip/IMDB_ratings_analysis])